-Here’s a sampling of the kinds of things that are at the store – and all of the prices are surprisingly affordable.
-So don’t let fear of sticker shock keep you outside.
+Here’s a sampling of the kinds of things that were at the store – and all of the prices were surprisingly affordable.

 Curated by Kate Nessler and guaranteed to please nature lovers, the back room in the store is an art gallery full of works by local artists and artisans.
 Hand-crafted textiles, ceramics, woodwork, and mixed media occupy all the nooks and crannies.
 To enter this room is to immerse in beauty.
 Seriously.
 You should take a look.

 You’ll easily find it heading north on Highway 21 from Clarksville, AR (off of I-40) or by heading south on 21 (off of Hwy 412).

 If you’re heading to Boxley or Ponca, you’ll already be in the vicinity.

 Other than in the physical shop, you can find Tina on Facebook.
 She frequently posts pictures of the items she’s working on or interesting things in there that’s for sale.

 If you spot anything you want, it’s okay if you’re not close enough to drop in.
 She ships!
 Just post on the image in her FB timeline to ask if it’s available and she’ll take it from there.

 If you’d rather call, the phone number is (479) 665-2559.
 The address is 100 Public Square, Kingston, AR 72742.

 If you’re worried you won’t be able to find it, don’t be.
 If you can find the town of Kingston, you’ll find the square.
 And if you can find the square, you’ll definitely find the shop.
 It’s the big white store on the corner across from the post office.